 Appian supports sending emails with a custom address in the From: header.
 See Configuring Custom Email Senders page for more information.

 Appian Cloud email-as-a-service IP addresses are published in up-to-date Sender Policy Framework (SPF) records.
 These IP addresses are subject to change.

-If a site is found to be sending mail that affects the deliverability of Appian Cloud emails, such as spam or a large volume of messages to undeliverable addresses, a limit may be applied to that site.
-If this happens to your site, you will be notified via a support case.
+If Appian detects that an a environment is sending mail that affects the deliverability of Appian Cloud emails, such as spam or a large volume of messages to undeliverable addresses, a limit may be applied to that environment.
+If this happens to your environment, you will be notified via a support case.

 As of release 22.3, it is possible to setup DKIM signing for custom, non-Appian domains.

 If you have a custom domain, you can use these instructions to configure DKIM signing in Appian Cloud.

 Note that it is not yet possible to configure DKIM signing for Appian-owned domains, i.e. appian-customer.com or appiancloud.com.
 That functionality will not require customer configuration and will be delivered at a later date.

 Appian Cloud email-as-a-service also provides a capability to receive mail.
 This supports sending an email message to a process.

 In Appian Cloud it is possible to start new process instances using an email trigger sent to a specific process model.
 Appian Cloud environments have been configured to accept incoming email for running processes as well as for specific events.